-NHTI has developed two programs, approved by the NH State Board of Education, to help to meet the critical shortage of teachers in our state:
+NHTI has developed four programs, approved by the NH State Board of Education, to help to meet the critical shortage of teachers in our state:

-- The Teacher Education Conversion Programs (TECP) are designed to attract career changers into Mathematics or Science Teaching; - 2.
-The General Special Education Conversion Program is designed for candidates who already hold a teaching certification and are interested in adding a general special education endorsement.
+- The Teacher Education Conversion Programs (TECP) are designed to attract career changers into Mathematics or Science Teaching. - 2.
+The General Special Education Conversion Program is designed for candidates who already hold a teaching certification and are interested in adding a general special education endorsement or for those candidates with a bachelor's degree who hold an alternative IV statement of eligibility and are working in a school. - 3.
+The ESOL Conversion Program is designed for candidates who already hold a teaching certification and are interested in adding ESOL K-12 certification or those without teaching certification, who hold a baccalaureate degree, and are interested in ESOL as an initial certification.